Takuya-0606/gchsm/README.md

 ## 2. Installation

-The commands below assume that you are starting from a terminal (macOS/Linux) or PowerShell (Windows).
+The commands below assume that you are starting from your terminal (macOS/Linux) or PowerShell (Windows).

 **2.1.
 Download the source code.**
    ```bash